trinaisartsy/github.io/services.md

-_"__Trina helped guide me when I first started working at Wine and Design and I was impressed with her teaching and customer service skills.
+_"Trina helped guide me when I first started working at Wine and Design and I was impressed with her teaching and customer service skills.
 She is very creative and a gifted artist.
 I was also very impressed with my experience in working with Trina on a Fundraiser for The Flowertown Players Theater.
 Trina curated a pop up art show beautifully and completed set up, exhibition and take down in under 12 hours!"_ \- Heather J.